-- 3. The minimal and maximal fraction of the total energy s carried by the particles after the ISR treatment are constrained by the parameters ISR_SMIN and ISR_SMAX.
-The default values are 0 and 1, respectively. - 4.
-In case the ISR handling is set up for leptons the inclusion of a structure function is further specified through the switches ISR_E_ORDER and ISR_E_SCHEME.
+- 4. In case the ISR handling is set up for leptons the inclusion of a structure function is further specified through the switches ISR_E_ORDER and ISR_E_SCHEME.
 The former (default value is 1) fixes the perturbative order in the fine structure constant α , whereas the latter (default value is 2) determines the way of respecting non-leading terms in the structure function.
 Possible options for the last switch are 0 ("mixed" choice), 1 ("eta" choice), or 2 ("beta" choice). - 5.
-For the case of protons a number of PDFs and different options are supported: - an interface to the Fortran CTEQ6 set of PDFs with their original grid, - an interface to the C++ version of MRST99, - and the LHAPDF version 1 interface, which provides access to a multitude of PDFs.
+For the case of protons a number of PDFs and different options are supported: - an interface to the Fortran CTEQ6 set of PDFs with their original grid, - an interface to the C++ version of MRST99, - and the LHAPDF version 3 interface, which provides access to a multitude of PDFs.10